 Ms. Flett’s personal life is full of exciting activities.
 She has been a registered licensed massage therapist since 2003 specializing in Swedish massage, Hot Stone Therapy, and Deep Tissue massage.
 She has clocked over 300 hours of massage instruction and is currently pursuing training in additional massage modalities and interests.
 Bernice is an Ordained Minster by Universal Life Church Monastery.
 Bernice lives a life of intention.
 She focuses on positive thinking & actions.
 Academically, Bernice plans to pursue a degree in Bachelor of Science in University Studies concentrating in Human Development & Family Studies, Organizational Leadership and Sociology at Texas Tech University.

-Eric Washington is a Unit coordinator here at the MVP office.
+Eric Washington is a Program Coordinator here at the MVP office.
 As a veteran of the United States Marine Corps Eric is dedicated to helping fellow veterans succeed in their transitions out of the military.
 Eric served 4 years with the Marines as an Amphibious Assault Crewman.
 He served in Afghanistan from 2011-2012 in support of Operation Enduring Freedom.
-Eric is the staff advisor for the Veterans Association at Texas Tech and an active member of the Faculty and Staff Veterans Association, VFW, IAVA, and Marine Corps League.
+Eric has a Bachelor of Arts in Technical Communication with a minor in Spanish from Texas Tech University.
+He currently serves as an executive officer of the Military and Veterans National Chapter of the Alumni Association of Texas Tech.
+Eric is the staff adviser for the Veterans Association at Texas Tech and an active member of the Faculty and Staff Veterans Association, VFW, IAVA, and Marine Corps League.
+Eric serves as a senator in the Texas Tech University Staff Senate.

 Eric enjoys traveling with his wife Kyra, and is an avid Texas Tech football fan.
 He is passionate about veteran issues and serving those who have served.